-The Zinn Education Project offers workshops facilitated by a group of people’s history teacher leaders.
-If you are interested in hosting a workshop, please submit your request through our online form.
+The Zinn Education Project offers workshops tailored to our Teach Climate Justice and Teach Reconstruction campaigns as well as on a variety of people’s history topics.
+All of our workshops are participatory and demonstrate exemplary teaching activities.
+Read more about the workshops below.
+If you are interested in hosting a workshop, submit your request through our online form.

 “Very engaging, great exposure to materials and this teaching approach.”